reefland/ansible-k3s-argocd-renovate/README.md

 ---

+#### Inventory Variables for containerD

+* `containerd_pool` lets you define the ZFS pool that containerd will use for the ZFS snapshotter.
+You don't have to create a new pool, just specify a a valid existing pool to use.
+A dataset for containerd will be created within the pool specified here.

 #### Inventory Variables for Longhorn Distributed Storage

+_NOTE: After using Longhorn for a while, I have decided not to use it.
+It has issues reclaiming disk space and does not seem appropriate for any applications with heavy disk write activity.
+The amount of space is not a concern, just the amount of disk writes.
+Works great for low write volume applications._

 * `longhorn_zfs_pool` lets you define the ZFS pool to create Longhorn cluster storage with.
 It will use the ZFS pool `rpool` if not defined.
 This can be host specific or group scoped.